ufcg-lsd/forecast_error_cap_planning/README.md

 Contains the prices used by AWS.
 For the reserve markets (including savings plans), AWS provides 3 different purchasing options.
 In the all upfront option, the entire value of the reserve is paid at the beginning, while, with the no upfront option, the costumer should pay a hourly value.
 The partial upfront option is a mix of the two others, consisting of both upfront and hourly payments.
 The prices csv should contain 6 columns:

-- flavor:
+- flavor: name of the instance type;
 - OnDemand: hourly price for the on-demand market;
 - RAllUpfront1Y: upfront price for the all upfront option of the reserve or savings plans market;
 - RPartialUpfront1YUP: upfront price for the partial upfront option of the reserve or savings plans market;
 - RPartialUpfront1YM: hourly price for the partial upfront option of the reserve or savings plans market;
-- RNoUpfront1YM: hourly price for the no upfront option of the reserve or savings plans market;
+- RNoUpfront1YM: hourly price for the no upfront option of the reserve or savings plans market.

 ## Objects